 Puzzles are great for learning math!
 If one is too easy, give children multiple puzzles at once and mix up the pieces.

-Mentally manipulating shapes and objects in the environment and describing their relationship
+Math concept | Spatial Skills Mentally manipulating shapes and objects in the environment and describing their relationship

 When you read a counting book, try counting the items in different orders, like right to left or bottom to top.
+Math concept | Number Sense Understanding what numbers mean and how they relate to one another

 Try counting windows, books, chairs, etc. with children.
 After counting, make sure to ask how many are there total.
 "1, 2, 3...How many books are there?
 3 books!"
+Math concept | Number Sense Understanding what numbers mean and how they relate to one another

-After reading, ask children to describe the events of the story in order using the words first, next, and last.

-Math concept | Sequencing

-Putting things in order and recognizing that the order matters
+After reading, ask children to describe the events of the story in order using the words first, next, and last Math concept | Sequencing Putting things in order and recognizing that the order matters